Kobazco/Miitopia_Randomizer/README.md

 ### Instructions
 1. Copy your 'cmn' folder from your romfs into Input/romfs/
+2. Run package_release.bat or package_release.sh
-2. Run the GUI or the CLI
+3. Run the GUI or the CLI in the newly created Release folder
-3. Select the options you want
+4. Select the options you want
-4. Copy the 'romfs' folder from the output directory into your mod location and overwrite all files if prompted
+5. Copy the 'romfs' folder from the output directory into your mod location and overwrite all files if prompted

 ### Mod Location/Folder